 I found myself in tears half the time I was making part 1 of this Erasure tribute.
 So many fantastic songs that bring back a flood of memories.
 This first set basically represents “Pop!
-The First 20 Hits” either remixed or extended + a couple more that belong to the same timespan.
-With sharp and intricate lyrics written by Vince Clarke that only Andy Bell could pull off, Erasure are a massive chapter within the storybook of my life and certainly many of you.
+The First 20 Hits” either remixed or extended + a couple more that belong to the same time span.
+With sharp and intricate lyrics written by Vince Clarke that only Andy Bell could pull off, Erasure is a massive chapter within the storybook of my life and certainly many of you.
 I busted my ass putting this together fearing I could not do it justice but I’ll be damned if this set isn’t fantastic!

 -Dedicated to Michael and Pete

 Album : Erasure | The DIVA Tribute pt.
 1

 Genre : Dance

 - Gimme!
 Gimme!
 Gimme!
 (Remix)